BlueVioletTeti/bookstore/README.md

 Simultaneously, clients of the bookstore would enjoy online shopping using easy navigation tools through the variety of books represented in the store.

-You could check the video presentation of this project here: [link](https://www.loom.com/)

 ## Technologies and tools used

 During development of the project were used such technologies and tools as: